Tomic-Riedel/Flutter-Roadmap/How To Contribute.md

 When editing an existing topic, you should follow the same formatting as when creating a new topic:

-- Proper citation
+- When you link sources, i.e. YouTube videos, articles, websites or other, you go by the following scheme
+    - [{Author} - {Title} :] {Source}
+        - Everything in [] will be written bold.
-- Follow the writing style
+- Follow the writing style used in the other topics so that the whole repository looks consistent.
-- Research your topic well
+- Research your topic well and make sure you haven't forgotten anything.
-- Proper citation is important
+- When you quote something, always cite the source.
+A citation should look like this:
+    - "{Citation}" ({Source}) - {Optional Author}

 Also, do not remove sources that are still current and pertinent to the topic.
 If you are editing the topic because a source is no longer current, you can remove it, but it would be good to include a new source for the current "version".